We can help you manage your addiction…through medication based treatment and counseling. There is hope…and we’re here to help.

 Outpatient Setting; Flexible Schedule

-We understand you have work and family commitments, so we offer weekend appointments.
+We understand you have work and family commitments, so we offer evening appointments.

-Advantage Mental Health is owned and managed by a medical doctor who has undergone a specialized residency in psychiatry.
-He is board-certified and licensed to prescribe buprenorphine.
+Advantage Mental Health is owned and managed by a medical doctor who has undergone a specialized residency in psychiatry and he is board-certified.
 He oversees the medical team of dedicated, highly qualified physicians, advanced nurse practitioners and counselors who work tirelessly and compassionately with our patients.